chinchang/kushagra.dev/_posts/2011-06-13-as3-motion-tracker-on-github.markdown

 # **[PROJECT SOURCE](https://github.com/chinchang/AS3-Motion-Tracker)**

-<del>Will soon upload the demo source too.
-Till then</del>...Download it.
+Download it.
 Play with it.
 Improve it.

 Cheers !